pgraft blog header

 pgraft_is_leader()

-Check if the current node is the cluster leader.
+-- Check if current node is the leader

 SELECT pgraft_is_leader();